What is fitness to practise?

 When can a student’s fitness to practise be impaired?

-Why does the University have a fitness to practise process?
+Why does the University have a Fitness to Practise Procedure?

 The University has a responsibility to ensure that students studying towards a professional qualification are fit to practise in their chosen profession.
 The University must not graduate students where fitness to practise concerns have been raised or are under consideration.